AnuprashGautam/NumPy-Library/README.md

 # NumPy Tutorial Project 📊

-Welcome to the NumPy Library! 🚀 This repository accompanies the NumPy related concepts in the sequnetial manner.
+Welcome to the NumPy Library! 🚀 This repository accompanies the NumPy related concepts in the sequential manner.
 Explore the code examples and learn the power of NumPy! 💡

 ## Getting Started 🛠️